Parameter-free Optimal Rates for Nonlinear Semi-Norm Contractions with Applications to $Q$-Learning: Main Result and RL Applications

-\paragraph{Asynchronous Exponentially discounted $Q$-Learning:} The setup here is similar to one in the average-reward case with an additional parameter $\gamma\in (0,1),$ called the discount factor.
+\paragraph{Asynchronous Exponentially-Discounted $Q$-Learning:} The setup here is similar to one in the average-reward case with an additional parameter $\gamma\in (0,1),$ called the discount factor.
 Given a policy $\pi:\cS\to\Delta(\cA),$ agent $i$'s $Q$-value function $Q^\pi_i\in \bR^{\SA}$ is now defined as